 By Darren Croft

 It’s that time of year again for resolutions to be made, won and lost.
-The hardest battles are tend to be the most inconvenient.
+The most complex battles tend to be the most inconvenient.
 For example, joining a gym involves a bit of paperwork, your induction and trying to fit in the traveling to and from into your already busy day.

 Running, on the other hand, involves putting on your shoes and heading out the door.
 Okay, potentially, you might want to wear some running gear too, but you get the picture.
 There’s a lot to be said for the spontaneity of saying “I’m going now” and getting it done.

-Personally, I like to run early in the morning.
-Partly because it’s more convenient, but also as it stops me trying to think up excuses to put it off until tomorrow for the remainder of the day.
+I like to run early in the morning partly because it’s more convenient but also as it stops me from trying to think up excuses to put it off until tomorrow for the remainder of the day.

-When you go for your first run over a reasonable distance (e.g. one mile or more), time yourself.
-Write down the time you took and pin it up somewhere in your house as a constant reminder.
+Time yourself when you go for your first run over a reasonable distance (e.g., one mile or more).
+As a constant reminder, write down the time you took and pin it up somewhere in your house.
 This time will be classed as your PB (Personal Best).
 Set yourself a time period of a few weeks, then try to beat that time.
 This incentive will hopefully have a two-fold effect.

 2- Run before breakfast

-A JCEM study has shown that running when hungry (fasted running), can double the amount of calories burned.
+A JCEM study has shown that running when hungry (fasted running) can double the number of calories burned.
 Better still, this works best for shorter and slower runs (preferably under an hour).
-This little known fact should help to accelerate you towards your weight loss goal in record time.
+This little-known fact should help to accelerate you toward your weight loss goal in record time.

 3- Drink plenty of water

-Whilst you will naturally feel hungry after a run, particularly on an empty stomach, ensure that you make the right nutritional choices so as to not consume the same amount (or more) calories than you’ve burned off!
+While you will naturally feel hungry after a run, particularly on an empty stomach, ensure that you make the right nutritional choices not to consume the same amount (or more) calories than you’ve burned off!
 A good trick is to take a decent drink of water right after your run.
-This helps to fill your stomach and should stave off any ideas about going straight in for a fry-up.
+This helps to fill your stomach and stave off any ideas about going straight in for a fry-up.
 Staying adequately hydrated will also help to ensure your metabolism is firing on all cylinders.